-It's been called the change of life, the beginning of the end, a renewal time, the start of the next half of your life.
-However you think of menopause, there are plenty of questions women have about this female milestone.
-Here are ten things you should know.
+It’s been called the change of life, the beginning of the end, a renewal time, the start of the next half of your life.
+However you think of menopause, there are plenty of rumors afloat about this female milestone.
+Here are ten things you should know:

-Not all women get hot flashes as they move into their menopausal stage.
+**2. **Not all women get hot flashes as they move into their menopausal stage.
 Most women will experience some hot flashes (and sweats), particularly at night.
-Experiencing hot flashes can continue up until five years post menopause.
+Experiencing hot flashes can continue up until 5 years post menopause.

 **3. **Weight gain around your mid-section is typical and is often due to the fact that you may need to adjust your daily total calories downward in response to a slightly slower metabolic rate (and loss of muscle mass).

 **4. **You may experience vulvar and vaginal atrophy (vaginal shrinking and narrowing) which can result in dryness and painful intercourse.
 Talk to your gynecologist about treatment options.

 **5. **Hormone therapy is currently considered a medical treatment option only for severe, unrelenting hot flashes, due to the increased risk of breast cancer associated with HT.
 Other menopause symptoms need to be addressed with other treatment options.
 A maximum of 2 years of HT is currently considered the “safest time frame” for hormone use.

 **6. **Sleep difficulties, anxiety, depression, forgetfulness, irritability are common complaints made by women who have experienced menopause.